Jamia Millia Islamia: Foundation

 The University Grants Commission gave Jamia Millia Islamia the deemed status in 1962.
 Subsequently, on 26 December 1988, it attained the status of a central university through an act of the Indian parliament.

 In 2006, King Abdullah of Saudi Arabia paid a visit to the university and donated ₹130 crore(US$30 million) (Note: 1USD≈43.35INR, exchange rate in 2006) for the construction of a library and a research center.

 A mural depicting the historical landscape of Jamia Millia Islamia inside the Jamia Millia Islamia metro station.

 2019 Jamia Millia Islamia attack

 In 2019, the university emerged as a center of the Citizenship Amendment Act protests after the act was passed by the Parliament.
 On 13 December 2019, Delhi Police tried to forcefully dismiss the protest of students and threw tear gas inside the campus on students to control their agitation.
-On 15 December 2019, police entered the campus on the pretext of trying to catch the mob that destroyed public peace outside the university campus.
+On 15 December 2019, police entered the campus on.
 Many students sustained injuries because of the police brutality and it sparked protests in several other universities.